StickHub: The Space Friendly 7-Port USB 2 Hub

 - Open hardware: Schematics and design files included

 More and more modules used in robotics, machinery and product prototyping have native USB capabilities.
 Often of the USB 2.0 FS kind, as most MCUs won't need extra hardware for signalling.
 Your average Raspberry Pi or Nvidia Jetson supports up to 4 USB devices, plug in some cameras and you'll have no other option than to use a hub for those Arduino, Teensy, STM32 or similar modules.
 Or a GPS.
 Or any fancy motor controllers...
 You get the point.

 Thus came the idea to create a hub that would be a great addition to any robotics toolbox.
 It would need to be very small to fit drones or small service robots.
 ESD protection to allow some rough handling would also be great.
 Being a 'known quantity' / open design as final goal.

 Bill of Materials

-Above parts are currently all in stock in Mouser and LCSC.
+Above parts were sourced from Mouser and LCSC.